AiMiDi/C4D_MMD_Tool/README.md

 **version 0.3.6** Fix the problem of multi-part import face error, and add the function of importing multi-part vertex expressions.

+**version 0.3.7** Fixed the problem that the plug-in might not be loaded, and added bone expression import.

 ## usage

 1.Select the corresponding version of the plugin and place it in the plugins folder under the Cinema 4D installation directory.